 A typical day at an intensive begins around 9 AM and lasts until about 3 or 4 PM.
 Guest speakers, community events, study groups, and informal hangout sessions take place in the evenings.
 While food arrangements vary from program to program, we often cook meals together and collaborate to find affordable, local food options.

-It is of utmost importance to the ISE that programs are as financially, physically, and culturally accessible.
-Students come from many backgrounds- from university students to activists to full-time workers.
+It is of utmost importance to the ISE that programs are financially, physically, and culturally accessible.
+Participants come from many backgrounds – from university students to activists to full-time workers.
 Please discuss with us your needs.

-Like the integrative perspective of social ecology, ISE intensive seminars are more than the sum of their parts.
-Emphasizing movement from theory to praxis, we collaborate with students to address the social and political issues that impact their activist work, academic studies, and everyday lives.
-Within this framework, we offer a “core” set of themes and instructors.
-Click here to view our course summaries and instructor bios.
+Like the integrative perspective of social ecology, ISE intensives are more than the sum of their parts.
+Emphasizing movement from theory to praxis, we collaborate with participants to address the social and political issues that impact their activist work, academic studies, and everyday lives.
+Within this framework, we offer a “core” set of themes and presenters.
+See the descriptions of individual programs for details.

 Time & Locations

 The ISE operates primarily in the Northeast.
-We have held intensive seminars in New York City, Northampton Massachusetts, upstate New York and, more recently, North Texas.
-We schedule intensive seminars in the summer around mid-August, or in early January (after New Years, but before the beginning of Spring academic terms).
+We have held intensives in New York City, Northampton Massachusetts, upstate New York and, more recently, North Texas.
+We schedule intensives in the summer around mid-August, or in early January.
 Stay tuned to find out when our next program will be announced.
 We hope to see you there!